leoreisdias/fullstack-assets-ts/react/@components/README.md

 **Example Use Case:**

 - Displaying a multi-page PDF document with custom navigation controls.

-### Vertical Expandable Card

-A card where at the end, the data has a "see more" effect, as if they were fading out at the end.

-**Example Use Case:**

-- Displaying a product description with a "read more" option to expand the full text.

 That's it!
 This is a summary and a bit of the philosophy with some examples and such.
 Feel free to have fun with these components and make them your own!